 Have I challenged anything?
 Well, if you look at the history of sculpture and then you look at my work, I don't think anybody did what I did.
 I don't think many people worked with the concept of indeterminacy and unexpectedness.
 With objects that are unexpected.
-You make a sculpture, but you don't have any ideal about how it's going to look later.
+You make a sculpture, but you don't have any idea about how it's going to look later.
 So, these are concepts that are, I think, relatively new in the context of sculpture.
 And, if we're talking about the product—which is actually a very derogatory word—then what I'm doing is relatively new, at least in my understanding.

 That's interesting—we're supposedly talking about art that is not a “product”, but you cannot avoid using the word.

 It's a derogatory word, and I don't like using it.
 But, in order to avoid it, you need to find something precise enough to take its place.
 I could say that what I'm doing is....
 It supposedly means the same thing.
 I'll never say it myself, but you could say that the great art I'm creating....
 But only time will tell whether it was even worth doing it at all.

 When you were young and you were living here in the south of France, no one was buying your artwork, and you were assisting Arman, did you have this dream of being famous one day or not?

 I thought I would have a chance to do something one day, but I obviously didn't think that I was going to be well known.
 Well known where?
 In Nice?
 In Paris?
 In France?
 But then one day, when you realise that your artwork is all around the world, that people in South Africa, in South America, in New Zealand are buying your work, that's something that goes beyond your imagination.
 I was doing art since I was eleven, that was everything I was doing.
 I dreamt of being an artist.
 I dreamt of being an artist and becoming famous after I'm dead.
 Because I didn't think it was possible to be famous when you're alive.